-- A maximum of eight keys can be coded to your vehicle. - Only use SecuriLockTM keys. - You must have two previously programmed coded keys (keys that already operate your vehicle's engine) and the new unprogrammed key(s) readily accessible. - If no previously programmed coded keys are available, you must take your vehicle to your authorized dealer to have the spare key(s) programmed. - 1.
-Insert a previously programmed coded key into the ignition. - 2.
-Turn the ignition from the 1 (off) position to the 3 (on) position.
-Keep the ignition in the 3 (on) position for at least one second, but no more than 10 seconds. - 3.
-Turn the ignition to the 1 (off) position, and remove the coded key from the ignition.
+- Only use integrated keyhead transmitters (IKTs) or standard SecuriLock® keys. - You must have two previously programmed coded keys (keys that already operate your vehicle's engine) and the new unprogrammed key(s) readily accessible. - If two previously programmed coded keys are not available, you must take your vehicle to your authorized dealer to have the spare key(s) programmed.